success-with-a-despair/checksum/README.md

 An example input as follows:
 The highest forms of understanding we can achieve are laughter and human compassion.
 Richard Feynman

-An example output as follows:
-8  bit checksum is        1 for all  101 chars
-16 bit checksum is     b1ba for all  102 chars
-32 bit checksum is 321cd7ff for all  104 chars
+An example output as follows: 32 bit checksum is 321cd7ff for all  104 chars